handsontable/handsontable/next/api/pluginHooks.md

 ### afterDrawSelection

-`"afterDrawSelection"(currentRow, currentColumn, cornersOfSelection, layerLevel) ⇒ string | undefined`
+_afterDrawSelection(currentRow, currentColumn, cornersOfSelection, layerLevel) ⇒ string | undefined_

 Fired inside the Walkontable's selection `draw` method.
 Can be used to add additional class names to cells, depending on the current selection.